What are zero-click searches?

 I bet you’d like to see the traffic and zero-click stats for some of your top keywords.
 Analyzing zero clicks over time may help you understand changes that occurred in traffic volume or click rate.

 You can try Similarweb for free and see the unique tool in action.
-We’ll also be happy to demonstrate how to make the most of the feature for your business.
+We’ll also be happy to demonstrate how to make the most of the features for your business.

 How Can You Benefit from the Zero Click Feature?